Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 sorf
 ----------
-``sorf`` can detect sORF based on searching ribosome binding sites, start codons and stop codons within the non-annotated transcripts.
+``sorf`` can detect sORF based on searching ribosome binding sites (Shine-Dalgarno sequence), start codons and stop codons within the non-annotated transcripts.
 Since non-annotated region may be sRNAs or sORFs, Comparison between sORFs and sRNAs can be done by this subcommand.
 If multiple sORFs are overlapped with each other, this subcommand will merge them to be one sORF.
 Therefore, one region may contain more than one sORF.
 Position of the start codon which listed in output table is assigned by the first nucleotide.
 The position of stop codon is assigned by the last nucleotide.